CatmanFan/FriishProduce/README.md

 **FriishProduce** is a WAD injector for Wii/vWii, which allows for automated ROM replacement in Wii channels.
 This application is designed to streamline the process to as few third-party programs as possible.

-***This repository has been updated by way of a new MDI version and is currently under work-in-progress.
-Most consoles may not be supported by this edition yet.
-For the legacy edition, go [here](https://github.com/CatmanFan/FriishProduce/tree/main/legacy).***
+***This repository has been updated by way of a new MDI version (pictured above) and is currently under work-in-progress.
+Most consoles may not be supported by this version yet.<br>For the legacy edition, go [here](https://github.com/CatmanFan/FriishProduce/tree/main/legacy), or see [v0.26-beta](https://github.com/CatmanFan/FriishProduce/releases/tag/v0.26-beta) for the latest release.***

 ---